dna-storage/framed/README.md

 4. Run tests to make sure it works okay.
 (Note, still adding more meaningful tests.
 This may pass even though something isn't installed properly.)

       - make test

+### Installation steps for C++ DNA Storage System Simulator

+1. Run the makefile in system_sim directory to get simulator dependencies.

+    1. cd system_sim (resulting path should be "/full/path/to/some/directory/dnastorage/system_sim")
+    2. make init

+2. Run the makefile in system_sim directory to compile the simulator
+   2. make

+3. To delete the executable and object files run the makefile in the system_sim directory
+   1. make clean

+The compiled executable will be in the directory "/full/path/to/some/directory/dnastorage/dnastorage/system_sim/bin" with the name "system_sim".
+The compiled object files will be in the directory "/full/path/to/some/directory/dnastorage/dnastorage/system_sim/build".
+The source code for the system simulator can be found in the directory "/full/path/to/some/directory/dnastorage/dnastorage/system_sim/src".